 More often than not, the term worker and employee is used interchangeably, but there are legal differences.
 Employees are paid by their employer based on the terms of their employment contract terms.
 The employee must also provide pension contributions and other benefits during their term of employment.

 The term worker can cover an employee or someone who works for you but this person doesn’t need to be under an employment contract.
 For example, a worker can be a contractor or freelancer.
 If you’re hiring a freelancer or contractor, they are not entitled to holiday pay or pensionable earnings.
+In this article, when we reference workers, we are referring to employees who have a legal right to annual leave.

 Calculating annual leave for part-time employees